CarterST1/VSNSL_LIB/README.md

 - **Encoding**: Convert strings into encoded data using a character mapping.
 - **Decoding**: Revert encoded data back to its original string form.
+- **Batch Processing**: Encode and decode lists of strings in batch.
 - **Logging**: Comprehensive logging for tracking the encoding and decoding processes.

 ## Installation